Skip to content

 There are two main types of juicers sold commercially: masticating juicers and centrifuge juicers.
 Many argue that a masticating juicer is the best type of juicer however, if you’ve been to juice shops or a juice bar, you’ll see that they use centrifuge juicers.
 I own both, so let me tell you a bit about them.

-A masticating juicer moves slower, but usually produces a higher yield.
-When we chew, that’s also called mastication.
-That type of juicer has mechanisms that somewhat behave how our mouthes do when they chew.
+A masticating juicer moves slower, but usually produces a higher yield of juice.
+When we chew, that’s also called mastication, and that type of juicer has mechanisms that somewhat behave how our mouthes do when they chew.
+In terms of speed, I wouldn’t say that this type of juicer is sooooooo slow that you waste a lot of time.
+It’s more like, you’ll spend an extra 5 – 10 minutes juicing, especially if you’re making a large batch (something I do often).

 Alternatively, centrifuge juicer spins a blade incredibly fast.
 As the produce hits the blade, soft pulp is ejected to one side whilst juice comes out of the other side.
-The spinning blade is usually connected to a mesh strainer.
-The strainer’s holes can get clogged if you use the juicer for an extended amount of time.
+The spinning blade is usually connected to a mesh strainer, and the strainer’s holes can get clogged if you use the juicer for an extended amount of time.
 To combat this, in between juices, pour a cup of water into the juicer.
 That can help clear the strainer’s holes.
+Don’t forget to take your juice out of the way when doing this.
+You want to put an empty cup in place of your juice container to catch the water.

 Both types of juicers can handle unpeeled ingredients, small-seeded fruits, leafy greens, hard ingredients (carrots, beets, etc.), and more.
 They both also do well juicing fruits with a hard core, such as pineapple.
-It’s not advised to juice whole fruits that contain large seeds, as they can damage the blades and mechanisms.
+It’s not advised to juice whole fruits that contain large seeds such as persimmons, as they can damage the blades and mechanisms.
 If the fruit has large seeds, you’ll want to remove the seeds before juicing.

 If you’re planning to juice stone fruits (peach, nectarine, etc.), you’ll need to remove the stone (pit) first, no matter what type of juicer you’re using.

-Both juicers tend to not do as well with very soft fruits, such as banana.
+Both juicers tend to not do as well with very soft fruits, such as banana and dates.
 Rather than juice them, it purées them.
 Be sure to read over the manual of your juicer to fully understand what it can and cannot do well.

 I’ll also add this: centrifuge juicers can handle citrus fruits pretty well whilst masticating juicers produce a lower yield.
 It’s not that they can’t juice the citrus fruits, it’s that they’re less efficient at juicing citrus fruits.
 Now, let’s take a look at some of the things you can do with your ginger juice.